Package org.webpki.cbor

 , and±Infinity

 .
-The encoded representation is determined by the size and precision of a value.
-Also see the decoderCBORDecoder.setNaNSupport(boolean)
+The encoded representation is determined by the size and precision of the value.
+See alsoCBOR decoding options

 .